fsek/docs/source/spider_conference/spider_conference_2019/task.rst

           <%= link_to('Alla produkter', admin_store_products_path, class: 'btn secondary') %>
         </div>

+   When you have implemented the views, make sure that they work as expected before moving to the next task.

 7. Create a ``serializer`` for the products.
 Copy and paste the following script and implement the missing code:

     .. code-block:: ruby